LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn3/exercises.rst

       <button (click)="handleMissionAbort(rocketImage)" [disabled]="takeOffEnabled">Abort Mission</button>
    </div>

-Now, only the *Take Off* button is enabled and the other two controls are disabled on first load, based on the boolean value of ``takeOffEnabled``.
+Now, based on the boolean ``takeOffEnabled``, only the *Take Off* control button is enabled when the rocket is on the ground.

 Update the control button click handlers to toggle the enabled/disabled status of the controls using this value.

-For another improvement, we shouldn't be able to move the rocket if it hasn't taken off.
+3. For another improvement, we shouldn't be able to move the rocket if it hasn't taken off.
 To toggle the status of the direction buttons, we could add more boolean checks to our component.
 However, we know we only want these buttons to be accessible when the *Take Off* button is not.
 We can therefore take advantage of this property we already defined to determine if the user can click the direction buttons.